-Heritage Farm is one of two major breeding sites for Ancient White Park Cattle in the U.S. This recovering breed is known for their well-marbled meat, efficient grazing, and easy calving.
-Gloucestershire Old Spots Pigs are employed at Heritage Farm this year to ‘clean-up’ windfalls in the orchard, thereby reducing pests.
+Heritage Farm is one of only a few major breeding sites for Ancient White Park Cattle in the U.S. This recovering breed is known for their well-marbled meat, efficient grazing, and easy calving.
+Gloucestershire Old Spots Pigs were employed at Heritage Farm in 2012 to ‘clean-up’ windfalls in the orchard, thereby reducing pests.
 This pig is known for its docility, intelligence, and prolificacy.
 Its disposition and self‑sufficiency should make it attractive for farmers raising pasture pigs.
 Each year Heritage Farm hosts a display of Heritage Poultry.
 This year’s display features the following breeds: Buckeye chickens, White Sebastapol geese, Silver Appleyard ducks, and Midget White turkeys.

 Trial Gardens are the Seed Savers Exchange living catalog.
 As a visitor you can wander through these gardens to help inform your seed selections.
 But at Heritage Farm, trial gardens have other important roles.
 SSE uses trial gardens to learn more about vegetables, herbs, and flowers before introducing them into the catalog.
 They are also used as a system of checks and balances.
 Every time we send seed to or receive seed from a grower we plant a sample of that same seed.
 This allows us to monitor any issues that may arise–low germination rate, cross-pollinated seed, or other undesirable traits.